Dog Pawing at Its Eye? 5 Common Eye Problems in Dogs

 - On that note, keep hair trimmed!
 Long strands can hide problems, or even be the cause of them.

-- Note any discharge that occurs and clean tearing or buildup with water regularly.
+- Keep eyes clean.
+Note any discharge that occurs and clean tearing or buildup with water regularly.

 - Don’t medicate without a veterinarian’s advice.
 “Can I treat or clean my pet’s eyes prior to seeing the vet?”
 Refrain from applying ointments or contact solutions to eyes as these can be damaging.

 - Watch for signs of pain.
 Always consider any obvious eye pain (squinting/holding eye shut) to be an emergency.

 Throughout the year 2016 (the time of writing this article), Healthy Paws found that eye condition claims were the fourth most common problem seen at vet visits, and that they can range from $50 all the way to $5,000 for specialty surgeries and treatments.
 Luckily, many of these conditions are easily treatable if diagnosed early.
 Communicate well with your vet about concerns and follow through with recommendations to keep your pup’s eyes in good health!

 Not all eye conditions can be prevented as they can be gestational or hereditary, but overall good health can keep dogs’ eyes in working order longer.
 Follow your veterinarian’s recommendations on cleaning the area around your dog’s eyes.
 Last but certainly not least, schedule regular annual or biannual veterinary visits can help catch dog eye problems early on.
-Also, keep the eyes clean!
+Also, keep the eye area clean!

 Kristonn Colborn, DVM, is a small animal and equine veterinarian in Bend, Oregon focusing in primary and emergency care.
 She graduated from the University of Florida with doctor of veterinary medicine degree.